Iran is meeting European powers amid threats of renewed nuclear sanctions

 A year after the US withdrawal from the nuclear deal, Iran reportedly began rolling back its commitments, which had placed restrictions on its nuclear activities in exchange for sanctions relief.

 Israel and Western powers accuse Iran of pursuing nuclear weapons – a charge Tehran has consistently denied.
-Both US intelligence and the IAEA said they had seen no evidence of Iran pursuin a nuclear weapon in the build up to the June conflict.
+Both US intelligence and the IAEA said they had seen no evidence of Iran pursuing a nuclear weapon in the build-up to the June conflict.

 Enrichment is ‘stopped’